-So we just got back from vacation, and are super thrilled to have these Real Good Foods breakfast sandwiches this week.
+So we got back from vacation, and are so thrilled to have these Real Good Foods breakfast sandwiches this week.
 We stopped by Walmart on our way home to pick them up.
 We love that these are now available in a local store.

 Makes Life Easy

 First of all, we love these because they are a great price and there are four sandwiches in a box.
 It makes our week easy.

 This will be four meals for me throughout the week.
 And the macros on these are good.
 I do want to point something out in the labeling on the boxes.

 A Walk Through The Labelling

 On the sausage product, you will see that it says 4 g of net carbs.
 So that's in the marketing on the box.
 But if you look at the bacon box, you will see that it says 7 g of total carbs.
 The actual net carbs on the bacon are three net carbs.
 They didn't do the math on the marketing here on the box.
 I wanted to call that out to make sure you didn't compare these yourselves and get confused.
 That's something to notice.

 Walking through the labels on both of these...
 Right, so the bacon one is 113 grams for one sandwich.
 That's the total grams, and that's 280 calories with 18 g total fat, eight of that are being saturated.
 It's got a good amount of cholesterol in it and a decent amount of sodium, 600 mg.

 The most interesting thing is that this has 7 g of total carbs, 5 g of dietary fiber, 2 g of sugar, and then 19 g of protein.
 This is pretty close to equal ratios of fat to protein.
 Jeremy likes this because he doesn't want to go too high on his proteins, and that's pretty easy for him to do.
 He eats a lot of meat for the protein during the day, so that's a nice even mix.